 There are about 20 strains of Campylobacter.
-The strain normally linked with foodborne illness is Campylobacter jejuni, which is one of the most common bacterial causes of foodborne illness and is usually associated with poultry and dairy products.
+The strain normally linked with foodborne illness is Campylobacter jejuni which is one of the most common bacterial causes of foodborne illness and is usually associated with poultry and dairy products.

-Campylobacter jejuni is commonly found in the guts of poultry, but is also found in the guts of other farm and wild animals as well as humans.
+Where does it come from?
+Campylobacter jejuni is commonly

+3 Hand contamination can be reduced by thorough hand-washing using scent-free anti-bacterial soap and water found in the guts of poultry, but is also found in the guts of other farm and wild animals as well as humans.

-Campylobacteriosis: fever, abdominal cramps and diarrhoea.
+Campylobacteriosis: fever, abdominal cramps, and diarrhoea.
 Symptoms usually occur within 2-10 days of exposure and last 2-5 days.
 In some people the bacteria can exist in their guts without causing symptoms.